rniemela77/discord-bot/README.md

 - Set weekly and daily goals.
 Maybe do global messages for weekly goals, so it doesn't spam the channel.
 - Allow users to rate how difficult a goal might be, then ask to rate how rewarding it actually was.
 - Notify user to set an intention each morning.
 "I want to be more X today".
 Maybe create a prompt/template for them to set an intention.
 Write 5 things that they would do if they were 5% more X today.
 (4 pillars of self esteem)
+- Add daily motivational message.
+Allow users to send their own motivational messages.
+Share users 'stories'? (how their tasks will help them achieve their goals)
+- Add some measurements on progress goals. averages, etc
+- Consider using gzip. app.use(compression()) is a good idea
+- Use package like Concurrently to create a npm dev script
+- Look into cron jobs for deadlines/scheduling
+- Allow each task to have 'priority' level. low, medium, high
+- Show statistics for common goals. like, who else has 'meditate' for their goal today.
+Or, day streaks.